New Trier High School: Journalism

-New Trier has several student publications, including the New Trier Political Journal, Calliope, the school's art magazine and Logos, the school's literary magazine.
+Founded in 1919, the New Trier News is the school’s student-run publication.
+Currently, the paper is published online and four times during the school year.
+New Trier also has several other minor student publications, including the New Trier Political Journal, Calliope, the school's art magazine, and Logos, the school's literary magazine.

 Debate

 New Trier's debate program has flourished in recent years, with two students receiving the top speaker award at the Tournament of Champions, which only allows the top 72 teams in the nation to compete through a system of qualifiers.
 The school has also had teams placed in the top 16 in recent years.
 New Trier has had students either go to the final or win in the Illinois High School Association's state debate tournament in all four divisions, winning the 2011 and 2013 championship in Public Forum.
 In 2017 they won the championship in Lincoln-Douglas debate.

 Philanthropy

 Each of the four official class governments (Sophomore and Junior Steering Committees and the Freshman and Senior Senates) makes significant annual donations to various philanthropic causes throughout the community, state, country, and world.
 Every year since 2001, the Senior Senate has fully funded the construction of a house in conjunction with Habitat for Humanity of Lake County, Illinois, a non-profit organization that fights homelessness and substandard housing.
-A recent goal of the campaign was 10 houses in 10 years, and the class of 2010 fulfilled that goal.
-New Trier is the only school so far to build 10 houses with Habitat.
-Many fundraisers contribute to this and various other causes over the course of the academic year.
-The New Trier Tsunami Relief Committee donated more than $18,000 to relief organizations to save people who were affected by the tsunami, and also helped victims of the Indian Ocean tsunami in December 2004.
+A recent goal of the campaign was ten houses in 10 years, and the class of 2010 fulfilled that goal.
+New Trier is the only school to build 10 houses with Habitat.
+Many fundraisers contribute to this and various other causes over the academic year.
+The New Trier Tsunami Relief Committee donated more than $18,000 to relief organizations to save people affected by the tsunami; it also helped victims of the Indian Ocean tsunami in December 2004.